 Weighted blankets are heavy blankets.
 Most weighted blankets are filled with something to make them heavy.
 Some weighted blankets are simply made out of heavy fabric, such as denim.

 Why Should I Make a Weighted Blanket?

 Weighted blankets have become popular for many reasons:

-- As a sensory aid.
-These blankets are used with children with ADHD and autism to help provide sensory input they seek.
+3. As a sensory aid.
+These blankets help provide children with ADHD and autism the sensory input they seek.